What is Christianity 101?

 “Christian” nationalism adds the expectation that the nation reflect specific values deemed to be Christian, in its constitution, laws, policies, and so on.
 Typically it means that these things should be based on biblical laws or teachings, especially the Ten Commandments.

-Christian nationalism thus holds the expectation that Christianity be privileged in some way, perhaps even adopted as the state religion.
+Christian nationalism thus holds the expectation that Christianity be privileged in some way by the state, perhaps even adopted as the state religion.
 In more extreme forms, CN includes ideas like requiring high-ranking government officials to be Christian or expecting immigrants to adopt Christianity.

 If this is hard to imagine, just replace “Christian” with “Islamic” or “Jewish,” and imagine Islamic or Jewish nationalism as the guiding ideology for a nation-state.